Gluckman Mayner Architects250 Hudson St., nr. Dominick St.; 212-929-0100; gluckmanmayner.com

 Julian King Architect304 Hudson St., nr.
 Vandam St., sixth fl.; 917-288-9849; juliankingarchitect.com

 The firm provides full architectural service: site planning, construction oversight, landscaping, and interior design.
-The team analyzes sun and wind paths to determine the most effective spatial orientation for a structure, and sustainability is always paramount.
-For the renovation of a formerly dark Brooklyn townhouse, these architects created a skylit slot that allowed every floor to be bathed in natural light. (ecofriendly)
+For the renovation of a formerly dark Brooklyn townhouse, these architects created a skylit slot that bathes every floor in natural light. (ecofriendly)

 Kohn Pedersen Fox Associates11 W. 42nd St., nr.
 Fifth Ave.; 212-977-6500; kpf.com

 It’s difficult to walk by KPF’s dramatic buildings without stopping for a closer look.
-Expect lots of bends and angles made from reflective steel and glass, like the sexy, undulating curves of One Jackson Square.
-Not just eye candy, the designs are meticulously planned for optimal function.
-Green opportunities are always prioritized. (ecofriendly)
+Expect lots of bends and angles made from reflective steel and glass, like the sexy undulating curves of One Jackson Square.
+Not just eye candy, the designs are meticulously planned for optimal function. (ecofriendly)